-There are 17 members of the Legislative Assembly (MLAs).
+There are currently 25 members of the Legislative Assembly (MLAs).
 Members are elected every four years by the people of the ACT to represent them and make decisions on their behalf.

 The Legislative Assembly is located on 196 London Circuit, Civic Square, in what used to be named the South Building.
 It is adjacent to the Canberra Theatre.